authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 8. If the remaining set contains only a single record, this record is used for indicator discovery.

-BIMI verification results in the message headers {#bimi_results}
+BIMI status in Authentication Results {#bimi-results}
 ----------------------------------

-Upon completion of BIMI analysis, an MTA SHOULD stamp the result in the Authentication-Results header using the following syntax, with key/value pair key=value
+Upon completion of BIMI Assertion, an MTA SHOULD stamp the result in the Authentication-Results header using the following syntax, with the following key=value pairs:

 bimi: Result of the bimi lookup (plain-text; REQUIRED).
 Range of values are 'pass' (BIMI successfully validated), 'none' (no BIMI record present), 'fail' (syntax error in the BIMI record, or some other error), 'temperror' (DNS lookup problem), or 'skipped' (BIMI check did not perform, possibly because the message did not comply with the minimum requirements such as passing DMARC, or the MTA does not trust the sending domain).
 The MTA MAY put comments in parentheses after bimi result, e.g., bimi=skipped (sender not trusted) or bimi=skipped (message failed DMARC).

 header.d: Domain used in a successful BIMI lookup (plain-text; REQUIRED).
 If the first lookup fails for whatever reason, and the second one passes (e.g., using the organizational domain), the organizational domain should appear here.
 If both fail (or have no record), then the first domain appears here.

-selector: Selector used in a successful BIMI lookup (plain-text; Required).
+selector: Selector used in a successful BIMI lookup (plain-text; REQUIRED).
 Range of values include the value in the BIMI-Location header, and 'default'.
 If the first lookup fails (or has no record) and second passes, the second selector should appear here.
 If both fail (or have no record), then the first selector should appear here.

+### Example Authentication-Results stamps

-Example 1 - Successful BIMI lookup
+#### Successful BIMI lookup

     From: sender@example.com
     BIMI-Selector: v=BIMI1; s=selector;
     Authentication-Results: bimi=pass header.d=example.com selector=selector;

-Example 2 - No BIMI record
+#### No BIMI record

     From: sender@sub.example.com
     Authentication-Results: bimi=none header.d=sub.example.com selector=default;

-In example 2, sub.example.com does not have a BIMI record at default._bimi.sub.example.com, nor does default._bimi.example.com
+In this example, sub.example.com does not have a BIMI record at default._bimi.sub.example.com, nor does default._bimi.example.com

-Example 3 - Subdomain has no record, but organizataional domain does
+#### Subdomain has no default record, but organizataional domain does

     From: sender@sub.example.com
     Authentication-Results: bimi=pass header.d=example.com selector=default;

-Example 4 - Non-default selector specified but DNS record does not exist
+#### Subdomain has no record for selector, but organization domain has a deafult

     From: sender@sub.example.com
     BIMI-Selector: v=BIMI1; s=selector;
     Authentication-Results: bimi=pass header.d=example.com selector=default;

-In example 4, the sender specified a DNS record at selector._bimi.sub.example.com but it did not exist.
-The fallback is to use default._bimi.example.com (not selector._bimi.example.com) which does exist.
+In this example, the sender specified a DNS record at selector._bimi.sub.example.com but it did not exist.
+The fallback is to use default._bimi.example.com, not selector._bimi.example.com even if that record exists.

-BIMI Location in the message headers {#bimi_location_in_headers}
+The BIMI-Location Header {#bimi-location}
 ----------------------------------

-Upon successful completion of the BIMI lookup, in addition to stamping the results in the Authentication-Results header, the MTA MUST also stamp the lookup location of the BIMI logo in the RFC5322 BIMI-Location header.
+BIMI-Location is the header a Mail Receiver inserts that tells the MUA where to get the BIMI logo from.
+This is formed by combining the 'l' and 'z' values from the BIMI DNS record.

 The syntax of the header is as following:

-BIMI-Location: Header telling the MUA where to get the BIMI logo from.
-This is formed by combining the 'l' and 'z' values from the BIMI DNS record.

 v: BIMI version (plain-text; REQUIRED).
-Only acceptable value is BIMI1
+It MUST have the value of "BIMI1".
+The value of this tag MUST match precisely; if it does not or it is absent, the entire header MUST be ignored.
+It MUST be the first tag in the list.

-l: location of the BIMI logo.
+l: location of the BIMI logo (URI; REQUIRED).
 Inserted by the MTA after parsing through the BIMI DNS record and performing the required checks.
+The value of this tag is a comma separated list of URLs representing the location of the brand logo files.
+All clients are expected to support use of at least 2 location URIs, used in order.
+Clients may optionally attempt to use more.
+Initially the supported transport supported is HTTPS only.

+Upon successful completion of the BIMI lookup, in addition to stamping the results in the Authentication-Results header, the MTA MUST also stamp the lookup location of the BIMI logo in the RFC5322 BIMI-Location header.

+### BIMI-Location URI Construction

+The l= value of the BIMI-Location header is a comma separated list of URIs the MTA believes are most applicable to its MUAs.

+The URIs in the list are created from the exact concatenation of the l= and appropriate z= tags from the BIMI Assertion Record.
+Concatenation MUST be exact, and a trailing slash MUST NOT be added to the l= tag from the BIMI Assertion Record.
+If concatenation required a trailing slash, that would create the operational overhead of requiring all indicators for all selectors to potentially require subdirectories of their own on servers hosting the indicators, which is not a requirement for Domain Owners that BIMI seeks to establish.

+MTAs MAY add as many comma separated URIs to the l= tag in the BIMI-Location header as they wish, MUAs MUST support at least 2 location URIs in the header, and MAY support more.

+### Handling Existing BIMI-Location Headers

-If the BIMI-Location header already exists, it MUST be either stripped off, or renamed.
+Regardless of success of the BIMI lookup, if the BIMI-Location header already exists it MUST be either removed or renamed.

+This is because the MTA doing BIMI Assertion is the only entity allowed to specify the BIMI-Location header, and allowing any existing header through is a security risk.

-Example end-to-end flow
+### Example BIMI-Location construction flow

+#### BIMI Selector Record Published

-1. The domain example.com publishes the following BIMI record:
+The domain example.com publishes the following BIMI record:

-brand._bimi.example.com IN TXT "v=BIMI1; z=64x64; f=png; l=https://image.example.com/bimi/logo"
+    brand._bimi.example.com IN TXT "v=BIMI1; z=64x64; f=png; l=https://image.example.com/bimi/logo/"

+#### Sender constructs a message

-2. The sender now sends the message, DKIM signs it, and transmits to the receiver
+The sender now sends a message, DKIM signs it, and transmits to the receiver:

     DKIM-Signature: v=1; s=myExample; d=example.com; h=From;BIMI-Location;Date;bh=...;b=...
     From: sender@example.com
     BIMI-Selector: v=BIMI1; s=brand;
     BIMI-Location: image.example.com/bimi/logo/128x128.gif
     Subject: Hi, this is a message from the good folks at Example Learning

+#### MTA does its authentication checks

-3. The receiving MTA receives the message and performs an SPF verification (which fails), a DKIM verification (which passes), and a DMARC verification (which passes).
-It then proceeds to perform a BIMI lookup.
+The receiving MTA receives the message and performs an SPF verification (which fails), a DKIM verification (which passes), and a DMARC verification (which passes).
+The domain is verified and has good reputation.
+The Receiver proceeds to perform a BIMI lookup.

+#### MTA performs BIMI Assertion

-It sees that the message has a BIMI-Location header, AND it is covered by the DKIM-Signature, and the DKIM-Signature that passed DKIM is the one that covers the BIMI-Location header.
+Ihe MTA sees that the message has a BIMI-Location header, AND it is covered by the DKIM-Signature, and the DKIM-Signature that passed DKIM is the one that covers the BIMI-Location header.
 The MTA sees the header contains 'v=BIMI1', and 's=brand'.
 Since there is no 'd=' value in the header, it uses 'd=example.com'.
-It performs a DNS query for brand._bimi.sub.example.com.
+It performs a DNS query for brand._bimi.example.com.
 It exists, it verifies the syntax of the BIMI DNS record, and it, too passes.

+#### MTA Stemps Authentication-Results

-Next, it stamps the results of the BIMI to the Authentication-Results header:
+It stamps the results of the BIMI to the Authentication-Results header:

-Authentication-Results: spf=pass smtp.mailfrom=example.com;
+    Authentication-Results: spf=fail smtp.mailfrom=example.com;
       dkim=pass (signature was verified) header.d=example.com;
       dmarc=pass action=none header.from=example.com;
       bimi=pass header.d=example.com selector=brand;

+#### MTA Constructs BIMI-Location header

-Finally, it removes the existing BIMI-Location header, and stamps a new one:
+Finally, the MTA removes the existing BIMI-Location header, and stamps a new one:

     BIMI-Location: v=BIMI1; l=https://image.example.com/bimi/logo/64x64.png

 In this example, the BIMI-Location header that the sender included is different from the one that the MTA stamped.

+#### The MUA displays the indicator

+The mail is opened in an MUA and that MUA makes a simple determination of which image to show based upon the URI(s) in the BIMI-Location header.

 BIMI Record Parsing for the image file {#bimi_record_parsing}
 ----------------------------------